seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             server information is stored in the cCDMServerTable.
 When read, it will return 'readyForDownload' if the last action succeeded.
-If the last action is in progress or failed, it will return the last requested action.
+If the last action is in progress or failed, it will return that requested action (e.g., downloadAndParse, discard).

             The values which may be set depend on the current value of this object and the cCDMLDeliveryStatus object.